JonahSalcido123/my-first-repo/README.md

 # my-first-repo
-This Is Jonah's Forst Repository 😎
+This Is Jonah's First Repository 😎